 I’m not anti-Pinterest but, oftentimes, the photos there represent such unrealistic ideas.
 Obviously STAGED to make a visual impact rather than offer real value, too many are are so pretty but, sadly, pretty useless too.

 For example.
 Labels with white cursive text on black background.
 Spidery cursive text at that!
 Really?
-Are those labels really for kitchen organizing or for a photo shoot?
-Personally, I like pretty but I hate useless more than I like pretty.
+Are those labels really for kitchen organizing or for photography?
+Personally, I like pretty but I abhor useless more than I like pretty.

 You don’t need special equipment to make effective jar labels.
 If aesthetics don’t count, a strip of masking tape with the name of the product written on it using a waterproof marker will do.